-The Company recognizes an accrued contingent liability and contingent payments to customers in our Consolidated Balance Sheets for an agreement between ECG and a third party.
-The agreement requires ECG to share in certain revenues earned with the third party and also includes an option for the third party to sell back the revenue share to ECG at a set multiple.
+The Company recognizes an accrued contingent liability and contingent payments to customers in our Consolidated Balance Sheets for agreements between ECG and third parties.
+The agreements require ECG to share in certain revenues earned with the third party and also includes an option for the third party to sell back the revenue share to ECG at a set multiple.
 Additionally, ECG holds the option to buy back 50% of the revenue share at a set multiple.
-The options to repurchase the revenue share are not exercisable until July of 2025.
-The Company believes it is probable that the third party will exercise its option to sell back the revenue share and has recognized a liability on the Consolidated Balance Sheets.
-The Company has also recognized a contingent payments to customers asset associated with the agreement and will amortize the asset against revenue over the period the option is expected to be exercised.
+The options to repurchase the revenue share are not exercisable until a certain period of time has lapsed per the agreements.
+The Company believes it is probable that the third parties will exercise their options to sell back the revenue share and has recognized liabilities on the Consolidated Balance Sheets.
+The Company has also recognized contingent payments to customers asset associated with the agreements and will amortize the assets against revenue over the length of the management contracts.
 The amortization is reported in management and advisory fees on the Consolidated Statements of Operations.